What is stress? Can too much stress make us ill? Might some stress keep us healthy?

 What is stress?

-Stress is a feeling of being under too much emotional or physical pressure.
 This pressure becomes stress when we feel we can't cope.
 Each of us perceives and deals with stress differently.
 That’s why sometimes the same potential stressor can have opposite effects for two individuals.
-For example, one person may perceive taking on a new responsibility at work as stressful whereas another may see it as a stimulating challenge.
+For example, one person may perceive taking on a new responsibility at work as stressful, whereas another person may see it as a stimulating challenge.

-Symptoms of Stress
+Symptoms of stress